thebestfriend/google_integration/contacts_google_maps/README.rst

 Contacts Google Maps
 =======================

-This modules allows partners location to be displayed on Google Map in Odoo Contacts view.
+This modules allow extends ``contacts`` by adding a toggle-able view allowing partners to be displayed in Google Map.

 Installation notes
 ===================